inspec/inspec-aws/docs/resources/aws_redshift_cluster_parameter_groups.md

 # aws\_redshift\_cluster\_parameter\_groups

-Use the `aws_redshift_cluster_parameter_groups` InSpec audit resource to test properties of some or all AWS Redshift Cluster Parameter Group.
+Use the `aws_redshift_cluster_parameter_groups` InSpec audit resource to test properties of some or all AWS Redshift cluster parameter groups.

 ## Syntax